 Every AMEP student must take a core set of courses designed to provide a solid foundation in mathematics and the physical sciences.
 These courses are prerequisites for many upper-level courses in the Mathematics and Physics Departments, the College of Engineering, and other physical science departments.
 In a student’s first two years, he or she completes introductory math and physics sequences and fulfills a basic chemistry requirement.

-*Credits used to fulfill the laboratory and computing requirements may be counted towards the Departments of Math, Physics and College of Engineering requirements, where appropriate.
-Thus the minimum number of required specific credits could be as low as 102 (=108-3-3).
-The total minimum number of credits would still be 125.
+Double counting: Credits used to fulfill the laboratory and computing requirements may be counted towards the Departments of Math, Physics and College of Engineering requirements, where appropriate.

 Please see Course Lists, Typical Course sequences, Descriptions for further information about specific courses recommended or required for AMEP.

 (Page updated by FW, 9/6/2017.
 Removed dead links and redundant/conflicting information.
 Linked to new Madison Guide.)